 Provisions relating to the use of the frequency band 694-790 MHz in Region 1 by the mobile, except aeronautical mobile, service and by other services

-The World Radiocommunication Conference (Sharm el-Sheikh, 2019),
+The World Radiocommunication Conference (Dubai, 2023),

 ...

 resolves

 1 that use of the frequency band 694-790 MHz in Region 1 by the mobile, except aeronautical mobile, service is subject to agreement obtained under No. 9.21 with respect to ARNS in countries listed in No. 5.312, in which regard the criteria for identifying affected administrations under No. 9.21 for the mobile service with respect to the ARNS in the frequency band 694-790 MHz are set out in the Annex to this Resolution;